elbaulp/elbaulp.github.io/content/post/bash-syntax-highlighted-script.md

 ---
-title: Bash syntax highlighted script
-layout: post.amp
-permalink: /bash-syntax-highlighted-script/
+author: alex
 categories:
 - linux
 - script
+color: '#2196F3'
 lang: en
 lastmod: 2016-08-15
+layout: post.amp
-mainclass: "linux"
+mainclass: linux
-color: "#2196F3"
+permalink: /bash-syntax-highlighted-script/
+title: Bash syntax highlighted script
 ---

 As I said to you, I have done the bash highlighted syntax script, Still it does not highlight many words, but I will try to improve it.
 If there is some word that is not highlighted, simply add it to the variable KeyWords.<br /> Here the code: